 Become a Partner School

-The Peace Corps MI program invites institutions to participate in mutually beneficial partnerships that reflect and respond to the growing need for an academic and global perspective.
-Established in 1987, the goals of MI are twofold: to meet the increasing demand overseas for Peace Corps Volunteers with high levels of education and technical expertise, and to allow universities to provide substantive, internationally focused experiences for their students.
+The Peace Corps Master’s International program invites institutions to participate in mutually beneficial partnerships that reflect and respond to the job market’s growing need for candidates with academic and global perspectives.
+Established in 1987, Master’s International has two goals: (1) to meet the demand abroad for Peace Corps Volunteers who have high levels of education and technical expertise and (2) to allow universities to provide substantive international experiences for their students.

 - Benefits of Master's International

-- By partnering with the Peace Corps, graduate programs can offer students a low-cost, professionally-relevant field experience in an international setting.
+- By partnering with the Peace Corps, graduate programs can offer students a low-cost, professionally relevant field experience in a global setting.

 - How Colleges and Universities Apply

 - Find out how to become a partner school.

 Last updated Mar 14 2014

 Learn more about our Coverdell Fellows and Master's International programs.